eatontarbell/Latin-101/reading3.md

 6. cum id Troiani viderunt is indicative because it is telling us about time. cum is a subordinating conjunction.

-7. ei in line six is in the nomitive case and its function in the sentence is to connect back to the plural subject from the previous clause.
+7. ei in line six is in the dative case and its function in the sentence is to connect back to Cassandra.

 8. exierunt comes from the irregular verb exeo.